Lie 2-algebras of vector fields

 \begin{lemma} The functor \eqref{eq:w*} of Proposition ~\ref{prop:X_on_ESOP} takes every essentially surjective open embedding to a weakly invertible 1-morphism of Lie 2-algebras. \end{lemma}

-\begin{proof} The diagram \eqref{diag:comm} 2-commutes by Lemma~\ref{lemma:key}.
-By Theorem Theorem~\ref{thm:04.3} the functors $\imath_G$ and $\imath_{G'}$ are equivalences of categories.
-Since the functor $\langle w\rangle $ is weakly invertible, the functor $(\langle w \rangle)_*$ is an equivalence of categories by Lemma~\ref{lemma:equiv_of_vf2}.
-Hence the functor $w^*$ is an equivalence of categories as well, hence an essential equivalence.
-Finally, the localization functor $\langle \, \rangle :\Lietwo_{strict} \to \Lietwo$ takes all essential equivalences to weakly invertible 1- morphisms. \end{proof}
+\begin{proof} By Lemma~\ref{lemma:key} the functor $w^*:\X(G')\to \X(G)$ associated to an essentially surjective open embedding $w:G\to G'$ is fully faithful and essentially surjective, hence an essential equivalence of Lie 2-algebras.
+The localization functor $\langle \, \rangle :\Lietwo_{strict} \to \Lietwo$ takes all essential equivalences to weakly invertible 1- morphisms. \end{proof}

 We are now in position to extend the assignment $G\mapsto \X(G)$ to a (covariant) functor $\X:\ESOE \to \Lietwo$. \begin{definition} We define the functor $\X:\ESOE \to \Lietwo$ on objects to be the assignment